Porges/ways-to-play/src/articles/cards/ceki/index.md

 In Indonesia, Ceki games are still popular, especially in Sumatra, Java, and Bali, all of which have historically had a large Chinese influence.
 In Javanese the cards are also known as <span lang="jav-Latn">kertu cilik</span> (‘small cards’).[@JavaneseEnglish p.
 365]

 During the colonial era, cards were manufactured in Europe by Dutch companies and exported to Indonesia.
 (See the [manufacturers](#manufacturers-brands) section below.)
+Ceki cards were also prohibited from being imported (from European manufacturers) into some areas, such as Sulawesi, “for reasons of public safety”.[@Title39_48 p.
+1013]

 {% image src="Kaartspelers.jpg" alt="" license="cc0" size="wide" %}
 Javanese card players, by Jean Demmeni (1866–1939).
 There are three players playing a fishing game, perhaps {% gameref pei %} (there are probably too many cards in the centre for it to be {% gameref thothit %}).